ACNE SIGNS AND SYMPTOMS

 DIAGNOSIS, TREATMENT AND OUTCOME

-To diagnose acne, Dr. Feinstein will first examine your skin to make sure you have acne.
-Other skin conditions can look like it.
-If you have acne, the dermatologist will grade the severity.
-Grade 1 is mild where as Grade 4 is severe.
+Dr. Feinstein will first thoroughly examine your skin.
+If you have acne, our board-certified dermatology team will develop a personalized treatment plan after diagnosing the severity of your acne.
+Grade 1 is mild, and Grade 4 is severe.
 Dr. Feinstein will also note what type or types of acne appear on your skin.

-- Antibiotics (helps to kill the bacteria and reduce inflammation)
+- Antibiotics (help to kill the bacteria and reduce inflammation)

 - Birth control pills and other medicine that works on hormones (can be helpful for women)